bosun-monitor/bosun/CONTRIBUTING.md

 Use GitHub pull requests to submit code.
 General submission guidelines:

 1. Add/update unit tests for your new feature or fix
+1. Use the available targets in the [Makefile] (especially `make checks`) to perform the checks on your code.
-1. Use `gofmt -s -w` and `go vet bosun.org/...`.
-See `build/validate.sh` for the full list of validation checks that will be run by Travis CI on each commit.
+For the full list of validation checks that will be run by the CI tool, see [.travis.yaml]
 1. Add any new third party dependencies to the `go.mod` file
 1. The commit message should indicate what folder is being changed (example: `cmd/scollector: new xyz collector` or `docs: fix typo in window function`)
 1. Documentation changes should be made in the same branch as code changes using the `docs` folder.
 After the PR is approved is merged into the master branch it will show up on https://bosun.org (and is rendered using Github Pages).

 Unless otherwise noted, the source files are distributed under the MIT license found in the LICENSE file.